A2 autostrada (Poland)

-A2 does not formally run through Warsaw itself, instead turning into S2 Expressway (fully completed since December 2021).
-The motorway also does not technically run to the border with Germany – instead its endpoint is placed near the Świecko interchange ca. 4 km away from the border, although the remaining section is also a dual-carriageway road constructed mostly in motorway standard.
+A2 does not formally run through Warsaw itself, instead turning into expressway S2 (constructed between 2010 and 2021).
+The motorway also does not technically reach the border with Germany as its endpoint is marked near the Świecko interchange ca. 4 km away from the border, although the remaining section is also a dual-carriageway road mostly up to the motorway standard.

 Route

 History of construction

 The first highway planned along part of this route was a Reichsautobahn initiated by Nazi Germany to connect Berlin with Poznań (Posen).
 The construction of this highway, accelerated after Poznań was incorporated into Germany following the Invasion of Poland in 1939, was interrupted by the war and never finished, but traces of its earthworks were clearly visible on satellite photographs for decades afterwards, especially between the border with Germany and Nowy Tomyśl.
 Most of these traces have now disappeared as the modern motorway was built largely following the same route.
 A short stretch of the uncompleted highway between the border and Rzepin was finished as a dual carriageway road after 1945, in effect forming an extension of the German A 12 highway (opened as a Reichsautobahn in the 1930s).
 Except for this stretch, the construction work was not continued in the decades after the war.

 New plans to build the A2 motorway were seriously formulated in communist Poland in the 1970s, possibly with the goal of completing it in time for the Moscow Olympics in 1980.
 Because of the economic crisis which hit the country in the late 1970s and continued throughout the 1980s, only a 50 km section from Września to Konin was opened in the 1980s.
 Construction of another stretch (between Łódź and Warsaw) was started and then abandoned, leaving an interesting ruin informally named Olimpijka, which was in turn demolished around 2010 when building of the motorway resumed.

 Intensive construction of the motorway started only in 2001 after the fall of communism in Poland in 1989.
 Out of the planned total length of 610 km, 359 km have been completed.
 A section of about 150 km (Nowy Tomyśl – Poznań – Września – Konin) has been fully open since 2004.
 This section is a toll road, with the exception of a short stretch through Poznań which serves as that city's bypass (between the interchanges at Głuchowo and Kleszczewo).
 An additional 100 km section from Konin to Stryków near Łódź was opened on 26 July 2006.
 A short 4.8 km bypass of Stryków, consisting of a 2 km (1.2 mi) extension of the A2 and a provisional single carriageway section of the future A1 motorway, was opened in December 2008, to ease the heavy traffic in that town generated when the motorway reached it.